 For nearly all her career, journalist and author Maryn McKenna has written about public health, from Midwest droughts to bird flu to Gulf War Syndrome.
 While covering the Centers for Disease Control and Prevention (CDC) for the Atlanta Journal-Constitution, McKenna got the nickname “Scary-Disease Girl,” a moniker that befits the infectious disease beat she has continued to pursue in two books, newspaper and magazine articles, and on her Wired blog, Superbug.
-The Open Notebook recently spoke with McKenna to learn how she developed and keeps atop of the infectious disease beat, and how she juggles the various components of her writing life.
+TON co-founder Jeanne Erdmann recently spoke with McKenna to learn how she developed and keeps atop of the infectious disease beat, and how she juggles the various components of her writing life:

 This is a story about a form of antibiotic resistance that has been moving across the globe for a decade, but with very few people noticing it or becoming alarmed about it.
 It’s high-level resistance to last-resort drugs called carbapenems in some Gram-negative bacteria, which are common and difficult-to-treat causes of hospital infections.
 It wasn’t much noticed because it was overshadowed by public interest in MRSA, drug-resistant staph, which is Gram-positive.
 Those categorizations, Gram-negative versus Gram-positive, are significant because it is much more difficult to formulate antibiotics that work against Gram-negatives.

 I had just written a book about MRSA, and in the years I was immersed in it, I kept hearing physicians say, “Well, we know MRSA is a problem, but what we’re really worried about is the Gram-negatives.”
 I heard that enough to realize I needed to look into it, and when I did, I started to understand that it was a sweeping, complex story that needed to be told.

 How did you pitch the story to Scientific American?